nmantani/FileInsight-plugins/README.md

   XOR selected region while skipping null bytes and XOR key itself
 * XOR with next byte
   XOR selected region while using next byte as XOR key
+* XOR with next byte (reverse)
+  Reverse operation of "XOR with next byte" plugin
 * Guess multibyte XOR keys
   Guess multibyte XOR keys from selected region (the whole file if not selected) based on revealed keys that are XORed with 0x00
 * Visual encrypt